Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Floer cohomology and non-displacement of Lagrangian submanifolds

 In the situation of the proof of Proposition \ref{calcFloer} this point is slightly more nontrivial than the similar problem mentioned in Remarks \ref{rem610}, \ref{rem814}, since we need to work with Novikov field $\Lambda$ instead of $\Lambda_0$.

-To simplify the description we ignore this problem for a while and will explain it at the end of the proof of Proposition \ref{calcFloer}. \end{rem} \begin{proof} We can prove Proposition \ref{calcFloer} by the same way as in sections 3.8, 5.3, 7.4 of \cite{fooo06} (= sections 13, 22, 32 of \cite{fooo06pre}).
+To simplify the description we ignore this problem for a while and will explain it at the end of the proof of Proposition \ref{calcFloer}. \end{rem} \begin{proof} We can prove Proposition \ref{calcFloer} by the same way as in Sections 3.8, 5.3, 7.4 of \cite{fooo06} (= Sections 13, 22, 32 of \cite{fooo06pre}).
 We will give the detail of the proof using de Rham theory, for completeness.
-Let $\psi_t$ be a Hamiltonian isotopy such that $\psi_0$ is the identity and $\psi_1$ is $\psi$.
-We put $L^{(t)} = \psi_t(L(u))$.
+The rest of this section is almost occupied with the proof of Proposition \ref{calcFloer}.